-\textbf{Acknowledgements.} I would like to thank Kenji Fukaya, Manabu Akaho, Mark Haskins, Lorenzo Foscolo, Yoshihiro Tonegawa and the referees for many useful comments.
+I would like to thank Kenji Fukaya, Manabu Akaho, Mark Haskins, Lorenzo Foscolo, Yoshihiro Tonegawa and the referees for many useful comments.
 I was supported in part by a JSPS research fellowship 22-699 and a GCOE programme at Kyoto University.
-I wrote a part of this paper during a visit to Imperial College London.
+Part of this paper was written during my visit to Imperial College London.